hungle88/community_backend/README.md

 # community_backend
-## This is the backend for the community volunteer mobile app.
+## This is the backend for the community volunteer mobile app
 ## Express, Mongoose, MongoDBB